-693 Occupational Therapy Research Capstone (5)
+693 Occupational Therapy Research Capstone (2)

-This is the second course in the two-part research progression.
-This course emphasizes the enhancement of research skills and includes the application of research to occupational therapy practice.
+This is the third course in the three-part research progression.
 Emphasis is on consulting with an experienced researcher in relationship to the research design and analysis, writing skills required for publication or research reports, and securing grant funds.
 Through a capstone project demonstration of beginning competence in outcome studies or other research is exhibited.
 It culminates in presentation of the research projects.
-Pre-requisites: OTH 590.
-Graduate Status.
+Pre-requisites: OTH 690, Graduate Status.